blanton144/kcorrect/docs/sphinx/index.rst

 Overview
 =========================

-This page has reference developer documentation for the kcorrect product.
+This page has documentation for the kcorrect product to calculate astronomical K-corrections for galaxies.

 .. toctree::
    :maxdepth: 1

    intro
+   new
+   conditions
+   install
+   basics
    api